Reading Le Palmier through Simon Porte Jacquemus’s return to the Musée Picasso

 The most striking shift this season is restraint.

-This is Jacquemus moving away from the idea of exaggeration and toward something more difficult: proportion.
+Jacquemus is moving away from the idea of exaggeration toward something more difficult — proportion.

 A Dialogue with the Past, Without Costume

-These clothes do not belong to a specific decade—they belong to wearing.
+The result isn’t retro.
+It’s temporal.
+These clothes don’t belong to a specific decade.
+They belong to wearing.

-Menswear plays an unusually important role this season.
-Tailored coats worn over abbreviated shorts, tuxedo jackets paired with bare legs, and sculpted blazers softened by knit underlayers suggest a rethinking of masculinity that mirrors the women’s line.
+Menswear plays an unusually substantial role this season.
+Tailored coats over abbreviated shorts.
+Tuxedo jackets paired with bare legs.
+Sculpted blazers softened by knit underlayers.
+The thinking through masculinity mirrors the women’s line — whimsy held in check by fit.

-At first glance, the piece reads as minimal.
+The piece reads as minimal.
 A clean, almost architectural body.
 A single curved handle.
 A discreet gold closure placed at the center.
-There is no excess detail competing for attention.
+There’s no excess detail competing for attention.
 The restraint is deliberate.
 The bag is built around proportion rather than decoration.

 A Horizontal Proportion That Reframes the Body